Kevin O'Sullivan (baseball)

 Kevin Michael O'Sullivan (born December 27, 1968) is an American college baseball coach and former player.
 O'Sullivan is the current head coach of the Florida Gators baseball team of the University of Florida.
+He has been suspended for the first three games of the 2026 season due to misbehavior during a 2025 postseason regional.
 O'Sullivan is best known for leading the Gators to the program's first College World Series national championship win in 2017.
 O'Sullivan also led the program to three consecutive appearances in the College World Series from 2010 to 2012 and four consecutive appearances from 2015 to 2018.
 He became the winningest coach in program history in 2021, surpassing Dave Fuller's 1975 record of 557 wins.

 Early years

 O'Sullivan was born December 27, 1968, in Goshen, New York.
 O'Sullivan attended Jupiter High School in Jupiter, Florida, and played high school baseball for the Jupiter Warriors.
+As a senior in 1987, he batted .438 with 17 RBIs and was an honorable-mention selection to the Florida Sportswriter's Association's Class 3A all-state team.
+As a junior, O'Sullivan was a starter on the Jensen Beach Post 126 team that won the 1986 American Legion World Series in Rapid City, South Dakota.

 College career

 O'Sullivan was a catcher during his college playing career.
-He played his freshman and sophomore seasons at Florida Community College in Jacksonville, Florida.
-After his sophomore year, he transferred to the University of Virginia in Charlottesville, Virginia, where he played for the Virginia Cavaliers baseball team during his junior and senior years and was a member of the 1991 Atlantic Coast Conference baseball tournament All-Tournament Team.
+He played his freshman and sophomore seasons at Florida Community College in Jacksonville, Florida, where he batted .325 with 35 RBIs as a sophomore to help lead the Stars to the 1989 state tournament.
+After his sophomore year, he transferred to the Virginia Cavaliers baseball team, where as a junior he batted .327 with 29 RBIs and a team-high 14 doubles and was an All-Atlantic Coast Conference selection.
+As a senior, he was an All-ACC selection and was named to the 1991 Atlantic Coast Conference baseball tournament All-Tournament Team.

-O'Sullivan graduated Florida Community College with an associate's degree in 1989, and the University of Virginia with a bachelor's degree in sports medicine in 1991.
+O'Sullivan graduated from Florida Community College with an associate's degree in 1989, and earned a bachelor's degree in sports medicine in 1991 from the University of Virginia.
 He later earned a master's degree in exercise science and wellness from Florida Atlantic University in Boca Raton, Florida.